Celebrating Holidays in the Classroom

 Through the following resources, students will be able to increase their awareness of the ways in which different cultures celebrate the holidays through the use of the Internet and teacher-recommended book lists, as well as express themselves creatively by making crafts and gifts..

-These Web sites provide information on the origins, symbols, music, and food of different holidays, including Chanukah, Christmas, Diwali, and Kwanzaa.
-Students can also exchange their traditions with classrooms from faraway places.
+These websites offer information on the origins, symbols, music, and food of different holidays, including Chanukah, Christmas, Diwali, and Kwanzaa.

 Apply students'geometry skills with do-it-yourself patchwork gifts that incorporate tessellations, symmetry, and pattern-forming.